HillaryDanan/BIND/article_draft.md

 2. **Reveals game-theoretic trust dynamics** emerge specifically at boundaries
 3. **Provides theoretical formalization** of why boundaries are transformation sites
 4. **Shows clinical relevance** through divergent boundary organizations in neurodiversity
+5. **Creates foundation for direct brain-AI comparison** using identical measurement frameworks

 This integration reveals that boundaries aren't just interfaces—they're the active sites where trust forms, breaks, and reforms between different cognitive architectures.
 We present both empirical validation and theoretical framework, acknowledging where we have strong data and where we propose testable hypotheses.